Carnival is all year round in Rome and there is always party. How can the Romans top that?

 The program:

-Sunday 21 and 28 January, 4 February (admission 7.50 €, free up to 16 years): 11:00 Carnival of the street artists – 11:30 entertaining performance of the “Padiglione delle Meraviglie” 12:00 opening of the stalls with typical and gastronomic products 15:00 tour of the town band with majorettes 15:30 historical parade of the Hussars 16:00 great gala parade with masks, folklore groups and floats.
+Sunday 28 January, 4 and 11 February (admission 7.50 €, free up to 14 years; Family rate: with one paying adult, accompanying children also over 14 are free): 11.00 Carnival of the street artists 12.00 opening of the stalls with typical and gastronomic products 15.00 tour of the town band 15.30 historical parade of the Hussars 15.45 great gala parade with masks, folklore groups and floats.
 Followed by traditional dance “Saltarello di Carnevale” with the music band

-13 February big program from 14:30 with death of King Carnival and opening of his will at 18:30
+13 February big program from 14.30 with death of King Carnival and opening of his will at 18.30 Departure of King Carnival in a balloon at 19.30

 How to get to Ronciglione: By regional Cotral bus from Saxa Rubra (4 zones) or by car on Via Cassia bis